So, Who Are You Looking For?

 Nowadays, writing about requirements and benefits is simply not enough.
 Write a text that will make them feel like they are talking to you.
 Think about what is essential for your candidate persona besides the job.
 Use the qualities of the project that they will be working on in order to get their attention.

-Hey, are you Java Ninja?
+Hey, are you a Java Ninja?
 We have an innovative project that can’t be done without you.
 Help our team make a change in the world by building an app that will save our planet.

 Newsflash!
 This sucks. 👆